 Final recommendations from a recent review of the electoral arrangements for Lincolnshire County Council by the Local Government Boundary Commission for England were published in August 2016.

-Following the Electoral Review it is necessary to review certain polling districts and polling places to take account of the new division boundaries.
+Following the Electoral Review it was necessary to review certain polling districts and polling places to take account of the new division boundaries.
 Polling districts are the areas into which district wards are divided and polling places are the locations of buildings in which polling stations are established.
 Polling districts can be created as an electoral requirement but also as a means to provide a more conveniently located polling station for the electorate.

 Please address any questions to: